styled-system/styled-system/README.md

 such as [glamorous][glamorous] and [emotion][emotion].

-The core utilities in styled-system are built on this pattern and consist of functions that take `props` as an argument and returns a style object, while simplifying using values from a theme and setting styles responsively across breakpoints.
+The core utilities in styled-system are built on this pattern and consist of functions that take `props` as an argument and return style objects, while simplifying using values from a theme and setting styles responsively across breakpoints.

 These style functions can be written on a one-off basis, but styled-system is meant to help reduce boilerplate, ensure a consistent styling API, and speed the development of React-based design systems.